madhav-madhusoodanan/brainfuck/README.md

-# Brainfuck (complete)
+# The Brainfuck Virtual machine

-An interpreter written in rust, for code written in brainfuck<br />
+A virtual machine written in rust, for code written in brainfuck<br />
 Please use the latest binary(built for linux) for use

 # Building instructions